City Hospital, Jersey City NJ

 The last structure built for the Medical Center Complex was the residence for graduate and student nurses at the Medical Center.
 Constructed in 1941, the seventeen-story Art Deco building housed the Center's School of Nursing, begun in 1907, and named for Jessie M. Murdoch, Director of Nurses and friend of Hague.
 The structure contained a gymnasium, swimming pool, and auditorium.
 Its main attraction, however, was an art modern lobby with marble staircase with glass and brass banister taking one to a circular mezzanine.
 An indoor crosswalk led the nurses to the Margaret Hague Maternity Hospital.

-After 1966, Murdoch Hall was used by the Hudson County Human Services programs.
+After 1966, Murdoch Hall became the site of programs by the Hudson County Human Services programs.

 In 1993, the art deco building with its geometric design detail took center stage in the movie film Quiz Show, directed by Robert Redford.
 The film is based on the story of the 1950s television show Twenty-One and its contestant Charles Van Doren, a Columbia University professor.
 Sections of the interior of Murdoch Hall provided Redford with a backdrop similar to the art deco of NBC's Rockefeller Center where the game show originated.
 To spruce up the longtime neglected building, approximately $25,000 was spent in preparation for the film production.

 The new Jersey City

 Medical Center, a private, nonprofit hospital with 316 beds, was dedicated on June 14,